Thursday, July 19, 2012

 I nodded and kept on staring at this strange Israeli writer.
 This was all too surreal, but at the same time, my granddad's life story was so incredible that most people would remember it if they heard it.

-Actually, I wrote a novelized biography about his life in 1998 called Drømmeren fra Palæstina (The Dreamer from Palestine).
+In 1998 I wrote a novelized biography about his life called Drømmeren fra Palæstina (The Dreamer from Palestine).
 It was my breakthrough to a larger audience in Denmark and stayed 85% true to the real events of his life, but unfortunately, the novel isn't out in English.
-However, it was published in French as Le Rêveur de Palestine (Gaia Editions, 2006), and got a rave review from French critic Mazarine Pingeot-Mitterand at the Salon de la Littérature Européenne de Cognac (Cognac Festival for European Literature) in 2006.
+It was published in French as Le Rêveur de Palestine (Gaia Editions, 2006), and got a rave review from French critic Mazarine Pingeot-Mitterand at the Salon de la Littérature Européenne de Cognac (Cognac Festival for European Literature) in 2006.

 The French edition of my novel based on the life of David Huda.